JGAguado/ElectroLab/docs/source/assembly.rst

 Steps
 -----

-1. Mount the screws on the |Product| as indicated, with the screw head comming from the bottom side (the one with :term:`SMD` components) and add a nut on the top side of the board (the one with the QR code).
+1. Mount 2 screws on the |Product| diagonally, with the screw head comming from the bottom side (the one with :term:`SMD` components) and add a nut on the top side of the board (the one with the QR code).

     .. image:: images/assembly/1.PNG
         :width: 60%